-CARROLLTON, Ga. - Sunday takes the West Georgia Wolves to south Georgia to renew one of the oldest rivalries in the Gulf South Conference, as the Wolves and the Valdosta State Blazers take to the floor at The Complex in Valdosta.
-Tip time for the women's game is set for 2 p.m., with the men to follow at 4 p.m.
+CARROLLTON, Ga. - One of the oldest rivalries in the Gulf South Conference returns to The Coliseum on Thursday night, as the West Georgia Wolves play host to the Valdosta State Blazers.
+The women's game is set to tip at 5:30 p.m., with the men's game to follow at approximately 7:30 p.m.